New Zealand Māori chef Charles Royal has come a long way since his days as a field chef in the New Zealand Army when the

 Today Charles Royal runs a thriving business based on indigenous treats from New Zealand’s native forests where he has been a leading figure in the rediscovery of the wild herbs and edible ferns - generally overlooked since early Māori settlement - that have now been elevated to contemporary fine food status.

 Today horopito (Māori pepper), pikopiko (edible fern fronds) and kawakawa (Māori bush basil) appear on menus in many of New Zealand’s top restaurants, and are causing a stir with international culinary enthusiasts.
 Not only are the unique flavours of these wild plants adding extra spice to already world-renowned local produce, they’re now also firmly establishing a distinct New Zealand food identity.

 Kiwi food identity

 Charles Pipi Tukukino Royal, who has been experimenting for years, has played a leading role in establishing the Kiwi food identity.

-Now Royal, who markets wild foods under his Kinaki brand, masterminds the harvest, operates Māori food trails and cooking classes, and promotes New Zealand’s indigenous foods internationally, has also produced a cook book and launched a range of wild herb sausages.
+Now Royal markets wild foods under his Kinaki brand, masterminds the harvest, operates Māori food trails and cooking classes.
+Promoting New Zealand’s indigenous foods internationally, he has also produced a cook book and launched a range of indigenous infused teas and Piripiri 3 pepper sambal and spices.

 It’s been a steady upward career path for the Rotorua cook who was named New Zealand Innovative Chef of the Year in 2003.
 And, while Royal agrees that he now has a lot on his plate, promoting indigenous foods is a passion and he’s excited about the future.
 How rewarding is it that his ingredients are now used at both the annual Wellington On a Plate Foodies competition and the Matariki Kai Challenge in the Waikato area.

 "I’m always exploring new ideas for innovative products where our herbs add new flavours and natural goodness.
-Who knows this time next year we could have a ‘kawakawa sub’," he says.
+Who knows this time next year we could have a ‘kawakawa roll’," he says.